-Also, take each vendor’s support offering for a “test drive.”
+Also, take each email marketing vendor’s support offering for a test drive.
 Come up with a question about the product and try contacting support.
 Can you reach a real person?
 How long does it take for each company to get back to you?
-Is your experience pleasant and efficient or a nightmare?
-While the hope is you’ll never have to contact support, the reality is you probably will have to once or twice – so it’s important to have a positive experience when you do.
+Is your experience pleasant and efficient—or a nightmare?
+Do they have an easy-to-navigate library of resources and guidance for making the most of their tool?

 Lastly, there are tons of objective, third-party software review sites that aggregate reviews from real users and allow you to compare platforms side by side.
 This gives you a bird’s eye view of all the features each vendor provides and helps you zero in on the tools that will provide you with what you need.